 So, you are expecting a BABY!
 And you already have a dog.
 Dog and Baby in the same house.
-Can they live together?
+Can they really live together?

-situation and wonder what you should do to prepare your dog for the new family member.
+It is reasonable that you may feel anxious about this new situation and wonder what you should do to prepare your dog for the new family member.
 Maybe some relatives have already started mumbling something about "getting rid" of the dog...
 Is it possible they could be right?

 The truth is that all of you can live safely under the same roof!